 and visited several production houses including Cámaras y Luces and Cinecolor.

 Prior to our second trip to Argentina, we put together a tango dance sequence called "Silhouette" from our proposed feature film project, "Tango in

 "Tango in the Dark".
 Sandor and Parissa choreographed the tango dance.
 Due to a tight timeline, we shot 15 takes from four different camera

 positions in just under two hours.
 We shot using a three chip and a one chip camera.
-Filmlook utilized the Da Vinci system to
+Filmlook utilized the Da Vinci system to provide our

 He began to explore other areas of the fine arts.
 It began with an introduction to the world of theater.
 Acting, singing, and dancing was

 executed in the La Salle High School musical production of "West Side Story".

 Our second trip to Argentina took us back to Buenos Aires.
 We scouted additional locations for our future feature film projects and met with local

 talent agents.
 We then flew to Córdoba and traveled through the various landscapes, the Alta Gracia church and courtyard, a clock tower, and the